hiposfer/kamal/README.md

 no need to reparse the OSM file.
 You can test your changes on a real OSM file by setting `:dev` to `false`.

+`kamal` is very routing oriented, thus no filtering is performed when reading OSM files.
+Dealing with unnecessary information in OSM files is left to the developer.
+If you dont want to create your own pre-processing script, we recommend you to use `Òverpass-Turbo`.
+[Here](http://overpass-turbo.eu/s/sDW) is an example query that we use to get only `pedestrian` relevant paths.
+You can customize it however you want; nce you are done, you can simply `Export` the query and run it on start.

 ## License
 `kamal` is distributed under LGPL v3